 In this post, I am going to talk about how can you set up your own service using a Fedora 26 VM.
 The similar steps can be taken in Raspberry Pi or any other Linux distribution.

 Install the required packages

 Nginx as my web server.
 The first step is to get the required

 $ sudo dnf install nginx tor Fedora 26 - x86_64 - Updates 10 MB/s | 20 MB 00:01 google-chrome 17 kB/s | 3.7 kB 00:00 Qubes OS Repository for VM (updates) 98 kB/s | 48 kB 00:00 Last metadata expiration check: 0:00:00 ago on Wed Jan 17 08:30:23 2018.
 Dependencies resolved. ================================================================================ Package Arch Version Repository Size ================================================================================ Installing: nginx x86_64 1:1.12.1-1.fc26 updates 535 k tor x86_64 0.3.1.9-1.fc26 updates 2.6 M Installing dependencies: gperftools-libs x86_64 2.6.1-5.fc26 updates 281 k nginx-filesystem noarch 1:1.12.1-1.fc26 updates 20 k nginx-mimetypes noarch 2.1.48-1.fc26 fedora 26 k torsocks x86_64 2.1.0-4.fc26 fedora 64 k Transaction Summary ================================================================================ Install 6 Packages Total download size: 3.6 M Installed size: 15 M Is this ok [y/N]:

 After installing the packages, the next step is to setup the web server.
 For a

 quick example, we will just show the default Nginx index page over this web

-Here we have the web server running on port 8090.
+Here we have the web server running on port 80 by default.